top of page

 • 5% at the end, once everything is delivered and installed

-If you just need a mood board, I have separate pricing:
+If you only need a mood board, I offer separate pricing:

 • A set fee for a studio/one-bedroom

-Hiring a decorator is an investment—in your home, your comfort, and your peace of mind.
-If that sounds good to you, let’s talk.
+Hiring a decorator is not just a transaction; it’s an investment—in your home, your comfort, and your peace of mind.
+If that resonates with you, let’s have a conversation.
 I work in Cape Town and surrounding areas.

 Liesa Jossel